 Sharmanka Kinetic Theatre

 Visiting the Sharmanka Kinetic Theatre is easily one of the most unique things to do in Glasgow.
 The theatre opened in 1989 but has its roots in St.Petersburg, Russia which is where the artist Eduard Bersudsky first started carving.
-The theatre itself sits along Trongate in Glasgow’s city centre and consists of handcrafted kinetic sculptures made up of wooden figurines and salvaged scraps that come together to create an incredible choreography and each piece has been expertly paired with haunting music and a light show.
+The theatre itself sits along Trongate in Glasgow’s city centre and consists of handcrafted kinetic sculptures made up of wooden figurines and salvaged scraps that come together to create an incredible choreography.
+You’ll find that each piece has been expertly paired with haunting music and a light show.

 Sharmanka has two main shows, the Promenade and the Wheels of Life.
 We went to the Promenade show which was amazing and featured some of Bersudsky’s latest works that were made in Scotland as well as some of his most popular pieces.
-I would highly recommend taking an hour out of your evening to see this fantastic show in Glasgow.
+For those of you wondering what to do in Glasgow in the evening, this one hour show is a great option.

 Thundercat Pub and Diner

-After you’ve decided on what to do in Glasgow for a day, you may come to the realization that it’d be worth your while to spend at least one night in Glasgow too.
-If you want to be close to all of the city centre’s main attractions as well as the central train station then there’s no better place to stay than Motel One.
+After you’ve decided on what to do in Glasgow during your trip, you may come to the realization that it’d be worth your while to spend at least one night in Glasgow too.
+If you want to be close to all of the city centre’s main attractions, as well as the central train station, then there’s no better place to stay than Motel One.

 Motel One